-Bradwell B will build on the long-established history of nuclear power in the area, creating long-term employment opportunities, tens of thousands of jobs during construction, and significant business and training opportunities.
+Bradwell B will build on the long-established history of nuclear power in the area, creating low carbon, high quality jobs for over 60 years and significant business and training opportunities for the region.

 Applications and permits

-A variety of consents and permits are required to build Bradwell B. These include acceptance of the reactor technology proposed for use at Bradwell B (the UK HPR1000) under the ‘Generic Design Assessment’ process.
-Permission to build a new station at Bradwell is applied for separately as part of a Development Consent Order application.
+A variety of consents and permits are required to build Bradwell B. Permission to build a new station at Bradwell is applied for as part of a Development Consent Order application.
+Separately there is acceptance of the reactor technology proposed for use at Bradwell B (the UK HPR1000) under the ‘Generic Design Assessment’ process.
 These two key processes are explained below.
 More information can be found on our Consents and Permits page.